The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 Is the Annapurna Sanctuary & Annapurna Base Camp Trek the Same?

-No. The Annapurna Sanctuary Trek and the Annapurna Base Camp Trek (ABC Trek) are actually different.
-Trekkers often confuse them as the same trek because they follow the same classical ABC routes and have a common destination at Annapurna Base Camp (ABC).
 The main difference lies in the fact that the Sanctuary trek highlights the whole journey into the Annapurna Sanctuary basin, which starts from Machhapuchhre Base Camp (MBC) at 3,700m and extends to ABC.
 In contrast, the ABC trek highlights the achievement of reaching the base camp itself.

 Besides that, they vary significantly in terms of duration, difficulty, route, and overall experience.
 Here’s a comparison table to help you understand the differences between the treks: